Appointments Panel

 • Council considers the composition of the governance structure and whether it wishes to inform the membership that it is keen to identify candidates from particular groups, for example if it feels the makeup of Council could better represent the membership of the Society in terms of gender, geography or subject expertise.

-• Expressions of interest are sought from the eligible membership in the early part of the calendar year.
+• Applications are sought from the microbiology community in the early part of the calendar year.

-• The General Secretary reviews the EOI and forms the Appointments Panel avoiding members with conflicts of interest.
+• The General Secretary reviews the applications and forms the Appointments Panel avoiding members with conflicts of interest.

-• At the July meeting, the General Secretary on behalf of the Appointments Panel brings forward nominations to Council for appointment.
+• At the July meeting the General Secretary, on behalf of the Appointments Panel, brings forward the nominations to Council for appointment, with a recommendation from the Panel.